jakobzhao/geog371/labs/lab01/readme.md

 In the root directory, there are folders like labs, lectures and readings, and files like readme.md and LICENSE.

 7\.
-Next, we open the `readme.md` file using `Typora`.
+Next, we open the `readme.md` file using `Atom`.
 If the previous steps work successfully, we can read the similar content as shown below.

 ![](img/typora_syllabus.jpg)

 8\.
-Once the course material is hosted on GitHub, it can be easily shared with a larger community and update.
+Once the course material is hosted on GitHub, it can be easily shared with a larger community.
 To synchronize the course material on remote GitHub repository to your local computer, you need to implement two sequential command lines `git checkout --force` and `git pull` in the root directory of the repository.
 Once the two commands are executed.
 An update notice will be shown as below.

 ```powershell
 C:\Workspace\geog371>git checkout --force